 We recommend pre-registering for your upcoming birth at least 30 days before your expected due date or around the 36th week of your pregnancy.
-Two registration options are available:
+Three registration options are available:

 If you need to discuss separate payment arrangements for you and your baby, please contact the Financial Counselor at 702-853-3035.